ywiyogo/AssetFolio/README.md

 This application send a disconnect message to end the infinite loop in the async updater task on the GUI side.

 ### REST API Communication
 Implementing the REST API communication in C++ is very challenging.
 The reason is because the modern C++ STL doesn't contain a standard library for the REST API communication.
-After my research I found these following C++ library, with its current drawbacks:
+After some researchs, these following C++ libraries are taken to consideration, with its current drawbacks:

 1. POCO: too big for my case, and it needs several minutes to build.
 2. C++ REST SDK: needs boost